• The Packaging and Packaging Waste Regulation

 and refillable packaging

-• Mandatory targets for reusable packaging have been introduced for transport packaging, grouped packaging and beverage packaging from 1 January 2030.
+• Mandatory targets for reusable packaging have been introduced for transport packaging, grouped packaging and beverage packaging from January 1, 2030.
 While 2040 targets have also been established, they are not mandatory.
-For example, for beverage packaging, the European Commission has established a mandatory target of 10% reusable packaging by 2030 and non-mandatory target of 40% reusable packaging by 2040.
+For example, for beverage packaging, the European Commission has established a mandatory target of 10% reusable packaging by 2030 and a non-mandatory target of 40% reusable packaging by 2040.

 • Our labels support various reuse models.
 According to the type of reuse system in place, they can either be released at each washing cycle or permanently adhere to reusable packaging through multiple wash cycles.
 Labels can also enable the tracking and collection of reusable packaging via data carriers such as QR codes and RFID tags.